frans203/Quote-App/README.md

 # Quote App

-Save Authoral quotes with this app made with React.js and firebase
+Save Authoral quotes with this app made with React.js, React-Router and firebase